circleguard/circlecore/source/loading.rst

     print(r_id.replay_id) # 2177560145
     print(r_id.mods) # None

+As you can see, not many attributes are available to us.
 However, we can retrieve more information about a replay by "loading" it.
 A replay is called "unloaded" if it hasn't been loaded yet, and "loaded" if it has.

 To load a replay, call |cg.load| on it.
 Once the replay is loaded, most of these attributes will be filled with the proper value: